-PM Imran announces Rs500 billion package for South Punjab
+PM Imran announces Rs500 billion package for south Punjab

-While addressing a large political gathering in Mailsi Tehsil of Vehari district, South Punjab, the premier said that his government took concrete measures to provide relief to farmers, which will pave the way for the development of the country.
+While addressing a large political gathering in Mailsi Tehsil of Vehari district in south Punjab, the premier said that his government took concrete measures to provide relief to farmers, which will pave the way for the development of the country.
 He said that the government was preparing a Rs132 billion subsidy package to provide cheap urea to the farmers of the country.

 “I'm aware of urea crisis, [therefore], we are importing urea from China which will be here soon.
 We saved people from coronavirus, we are facing inflation crises, still, we tried best to save people,” PM Imran said.